 - String#chop

-Remove the last character from a string, or the last CRLF pair.
-Unlike chomp, chop removes any character unconditionally.
-The bang variant modifies in place.
+String#chop removes the last character from a Ruby string, or the final CRLF pair.
+Unlike chomp, it removes any trailing character unconditionally.

 - String#chop!

-Removes the last character from the receiver string in place, returning the modified string.
+Remove the last character from a string in place with String#chop!, returning the modified string or nil when the text is empty.

 - String#clone

-Create a shallow copy of a string, preserving its frozen status and singleton methods.
+Create a shallow copy of a string in Ruby, preserving frozen status and singleton methods when you need a copy that behaves like the original.

 - String#concat

-Concatenates one or more strings onto the original string.
-The + operator is an alias for this method.
+Concatenates one or more strings onto the original string in Ruby.
+The + operator is an alias, and concat can also accept multiple arguments at once.

 - String#count